tensorflow/probability/tensorflow_probability/python/edward2/README.md

       [posterior_coeffs, posterior_intercept])
 ```

-Note the use of [`tfp.trainable_distributions`](https://github.com/tensorflow/probability/blob/master/tensorflow_probability/python/trainable_distributions.py) in the above example.
-These are convenience wrappers around distributions where the parameters need to live in the constrained space (like the scale of a multivariate normal), which take unconstrained TensorFlow variables as input and handle constraint maintenance automatically.
+Note the use of [`tfp.trainable_distributions`](https://github.com/tensorflow/probability/blob/master/tensorflow_probability/python/trainable_distributions.py)
+in the above example.
+It provides utilities for distributions with parameters
+that live in a constrained space (like the scale of a normal).

 For a full example of the technique as a variational program, see the
 [probabilistic PCA tutorial](https://github.com/tensorflow/probability/blob/master/tensorflow_probability/examples/jupyter_notebooks/Probabilistic_PCA.ipynb).